Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Global existence on Kerr spacetimes

 \section{Global existence on Kerr spacetimes}

-This appendix records the global existence mechanism for the Lorenz-gauge Maxwell--Higgs Cauchy problem on a fixed subextremal Kerr exterior $(\mathcal D_{M,a},g_{M,a})$ with $|a|<M$.
-As in Appendix~\ref{app:global-existence-schwarzschild}, we do not prove any new decay estimates here; we only isolate the local well-posedness, constraint propagation, and continuation steps which, combined with the \emph{a priori} energy bounds of Theorem~\ref{thm:kerr}, yield global existence in the Kerr setting.
+This appendix states the global existence mechanism for the Lorenz-gauge Maxwell-Higgs Cauchy problem on a fixed slowly rotating Kerr exterior $(\mathcal D_{M,a},g_{M,a})$ with $|a|<M$.
+As in Appendix~\ref{app:global-existence-schwarzschild}, no new decay estimate is needed here; we isolate the local well-posedness, constraint propagation, and continuation steps which, combined with the \emph{a priori} energy bounds of Theorem~\ref{thm:main-slow-kerr-intro}, Theorem~\ref{thm:main-slow-kerr-massive-intro}, or Theorem~\ref{thm:main-slow-kerr-massive-intro}, yield global existence in the Kerr setting.

 Throughout we fix $M>0$, $|a|<M$, and $k\ge 6$.
-We work in the charge-free regime (Definition~\ref{def:charges}), so that after Coulomb subtraction the Maxwell field is exact and admits a global potential; see Remark~\ref{rem:kerr-data-charges}.
+We work in the uncharged regime (Definition~\ref{def:charges}), so that after Coulomb subtraction the Maxwell field is exact and admits a global potential; see Remark~\ref{rem:kerr-data-charges}.